meonkeys/mesos-doc-test/Running-Mesos-on-Ubuntu-Linux-(Single-Node-Cluster).md

 ## Running Mesos On Ubuntu Linux (Single Node Cluster)
-This is step-by-step guide on setting up Mesos on a single node, and running hadoop on top of Mesos.
+This is step-by-step guide on setting up Mesos on a single node, and (optionally) running hadoop on top of Mesos.
 Here we are assuming Ubuntu 10.04 LTS - Long-term support 64-bit (Lucid Lynx).
 Plus, we are using username "hadoop" and password "hadoop" for this guide.

 ## Prerequisites:
 * Java